abonillabeeche/sumaBackup/README.md

 chmod 700 /mnt/db/

+umount /mnt

+rbd unmap /dev/rbd/backup/sumaBackup

+rbd showmapped

-- Copy sumaBackup.sh inside the volume into /mnt
+- Copy sumaBackup.sh inside the volume into /mnt - nothing will be performed if rbd map and mount were not successful.

 - Create a cron entry to execute the backup job